LOVE is NOT Something You Find (Love Part 1)

 How many lovers will have to disappoint you before you stop looking for love and allow the love of Jesus which has already found you to flow into and through your life?

-I have another truth about love I’d like to share next week.
-Until then, consider asking these questions of yourself.
-Even better, consider asking someone who knows and loves you well to give you their insight:
+Until then, consider asking yourself the questions below.
+Even better, consider asking someone who knows you best and loves you most to give you their insight:

 - Do I truly believe God loves me with the undying love that I so long for in an earthly soul mate?

 - Am I truly driven to share the love I’ve already received from God with someone else in the bonds of marriage or has my desire for an earthly love become an idol?

 - Am I dating to compensate for a lack of love I feel from God, or a parent or someone else important in my life?

 - How does my behavior support my answers to the previous questions?